rackerlabs/docs-style-guide/style-guide/index.rst

 :ref:`user-interface-guidelines`
    Provides a link to the user interface guidelines in the Helix documentation.
-   The Helix documentation include text conversions for user interfaces.
+   The Helix documentation includes text conventions for user interfaces.
 Helix is a Rackspace-chartered effort to unify the look, feel, and functionality of Rackspace interfaces.
-Helix is one system, composed of a design library for designers, which includes guidance on text conventions, and a UI toolkit for developers.
+Helix is one system composed of a design library for designers and a UI toolkit for developers.

 .. toctree::